navitsoko/Kmeans-Algorithm-Smart-initialization/README.md

 • The first line will be the indices of the observations chosen by the K-means++ algorithm as the initial centroids.
 Observation’s index is given by the first column in each input file.

-• The second line onwards will be the calculated final centroids from the K-means algorithm, separated by a comma, such that each centroid is in a line of its own.
+• The second line onwards will be the calculated final centroids from the K-means algorithm, separated by a comma, such that each centroid is in a line of its own.

 ### kmeansmodule.c
 The C extension which will be mainly, the implementation of the K-means-clustering algorithm (another repository). excluding step 1 which will be replaced by the K-means++ algorithm result.